Keywords: Diffusion Model; Data Attribution; Training Data Influence

 TL;DR: We propose Diffusion Attribution Score in diffusion model which can be used to evaluate the influence of training sample in the generation.
 Our proposed method reached the State Of The Art performance compared with baseline method.

-Existing data attribution approaches on diffusion models suggest representing the contribution of a specific training sample by evaluating the change in the diffusion loss when the sample is included versus excluded from the training process.
+Abstract: As diffusion models become increasingly popular, the misuse of copyrighted and private images has emerged as a major concern.
+One promising solution to mitigate this issue is identifying the contribution of specific training samples in generative models, a process known as data attribution.
+Existing data attribution methods for diffusion models typically quantify the contribution of a training sample by evaluating the change in diffusion loss when the sample is included or excluded from the training process.

-However, we argue that the direct usage of diffusion loss cannot represent such a contribution accurately due to the diffusion loss calculation.
 Specifically, these approaches measure the divergence between predicted and ground truth distributions, which leads to an indirect comparison between the predicted distributions and cannot represent the variances between model behaviors.

-To address these issues, we aim to measure the direct comparison between predicted distributions with an attribution score to analyse the training sample importance, which is achieved by Diffusion Attribution Score (DAS).
+To address these issues, we aim to measure the direct comparison between predicted distributions with an attribution score to analyse the training sample importance, which is achieved by Diffusion Attribution Score (\textit{DAS}).

 Underpinned by rigorous theoretical analysis, we elucidate the effectiveness of DAS.